whoislimshady/30-days-of-code-hackerank/README.md

-data structures and algo
-these are my code of ds and algo use if you need
+you will find basic code for every topic in this repository use it if you want